Victoria Wagner

 Spectral Hues, Palo Alto Art Center, Palo Alto, CA

-The Exquisite Corpse of the Unknown Veteran, Not Alone, San Francisco
+The Exquisite Corpse of the Unknown Veteran, Not Alone, San Francisco, CA

 Art Commission Gallery, San Francisco, CA